 The initiative is part of Global Shea Alliance’s sustainability program and aims to mobilize the industry to plant 10 million trees over the next ten years.

-In 2020, we exceeded our initial ambition by planting more than 30,000 trees in Ghana, Burkina Faso, and Benin.
-In 2021, we are continuing this trend and have already planted more than 42,000 additional trees across the three countries.
+In 2021, we made continued significant progress and planted more than 46,000 additional trees.
 AAK is committed to this partnership and we recognize the urgency to conserve tree parklands and encourage replanting.
 Therefore, we are committed to plant at least 150,000 trees in the shea belt before 2025.

 AAK is an active member of the Global Shea Alliance.
 Download the certificate here.